imandra-ai/cme-mdp/README.md

 python -m SimpleHTTPServer
 ```

-## Imandra model of the CME feed
+## Imandra model of the CME book-builder
-We model the CME exchange with as an infinite state machine.
+We model the CME book-builder as an infinite state machine.
 The `feed_state`
-datatype contains all of the information about CME exchange state:
+datatype contains all of the information about CME book-builder state:

 - `feed_sec_type` : the ID of the security that the exchange is working on.
 - `books` : current state of books in the exchange